vp2305/GoSocial/README.md

   - Your system should be easy to change, if you have to change a lot of existing code to add a new feature you're doing it wrong.
 - Focus on business value
   - And finally, focus on delivering value to your users.

-### Commands to keep note of
-- `go get -u github.com/go-chi/chi/v5` - To get the chi library for this project
-- `go install xyz` - To install the package in the bin folder
-- `migrate create -seq -ext sql -dir ./cmd/migrate/migrations create_posts` - To create a new migration file
-- `migrate -path=./cmd/migrate/migrations -database="postgres://admin:adminpassword@localhost/social?sslmode=disable" up` - To run the migrations

-### Steps to run the application
-- `docker-compose up` - To start the postgres database
-- `./bin/air` - To start the server
-- `make migrate-up` - To run the migrations
-- `make migrate-down <int?>` - To rollback the migrations
-- `make migrate-create <string>` - To create a new migration file